swiftlang/swift-evolution/proposals/nnnn-mutex.md

   ///     }
   ///     return try body(&value)
   ///
-  /// - Warning: Recursive calls to `tryWithLock` within the
+  /// - Warning: Recursive calls to `withLockIfAvailable` within the
   ///   closure parameter has behavior that is platform dependent.
   ///   Some platforms may choose to panic the process, deadlock,
   ///   or leave this behavior unspecified.